denten-books/plain-text/2-chapter.md

 simulation), for example, or in Minecraft (a procedurally generated sand-box world-exploration game), as recursive, second-order ideational constructs, built on top of first-order physical mechanisms (a personal computer, in the case of Wireworld and Minecraft).
-We know this, because all *n+*-order Turing machines are limited in computational power by the physical capabilities of that bottom-most device (the physical machine writing the simulation).
+We know this, because all *n+* order Turing machines are limited in computational power by the physical capabilities of that bottom-most device (the physical machine writing the simulation).
 The simulated UTM cannot outperform (in terms of cycles per second, instructions